-Accountability eliminates the time and effort you spend on distracting activities and other unproductive behavior.
-Research shows that some people have the tendency to engage in ineffective behavior.
-Without accountability, you may only catch these behaviors when mistakes and errors have already been made and your organization has already suffered the loss.
+Accountability eliminates the time and effort you spend on distracting activities and other unproductive behaviour.
+Research shows that some people have a tendency to engage in ineffective behaviour.
+Without accountability, you may only catch these behaviours when mistakes and errors have already been made and your organization has already suffered the loss.
 By building a culture of accountability on the beginning, you free your association of insufficient conduct, put the ideal individuals on the correct positions and send the message that you’re serious about quality work.

 Accountability Inspires Confidence

 When done right, accountability can increase your team members’ skills and confidence.
 Don’t mistake accountability for controlling behaviour.
 The key is to provide the right support – give constructive feedback, improve on your members’ suggestions, give them the freedom to decide, and challenge them to think of better solutions as a team.
 When people know that you’re actually listening and concerned about their performance, they’re more likely to step up and do their best.